Macgregor Laird

 Macgregor Laird (1808 – 9 January 1861) was a Scottish merchant pioneer of British trade on the River Niger.
-Laird's commercial expedition between 1832 and 1834 to navigate the Niger and initiate trade between Europeans and Africans northwards of the coast was considered a failure, majority of the passengers died and the volume of trade realized was minimal.
+Laird's commercial expedition between 1832 and 1834 to navigate the Niger and initiate trade between Europeans and Africans northwards of the coast was considered a failure: the majority of the passengers died and the volume of trade realized was minimal.
 However, his experience provided information about the design of vessels suitable on the Niger and the various settlements in the interior of the Niger Delta.

 Laird never returned to Africa but instead devoted himself to the development of trade with West Africa and especially to the opening up of the countries then forming the British protectorates of Nigeria.
-One of his principal reasons for so doing was his belief that this method was the best means of stopping the slave trade and raising the social condition of the Africans.
+One of his principal reasons for so doing was his belief that this method was the best means of stopping the slave trade and raising the social condition of Africans.

 Early life

 Laird was born at Greenock, the younger son of Agnes and William Laird, founder of the Birkenhead firm of shipbuilders of that name.

 His paternal grandfather, John Laird, was a merchant and rope maker in Greenock while his maternal grandfather, Gregor Macgregor, had commanded a ship that undertook voyages between Greenock and the West Indies.
 Laird's brother, John was himself a notable shipbuilder.
 Laird was educated at Edinburgh University.

 In 1829, while at the university, he fell ill, caused by typhus infection.
-He was helped to recovery by Dr Thomas Briggs who later accompanied Laird in the expedition to the Niger.
+He was helped to recovery by Dr Thomas Briggs, who later accompanied Laird in the expedition to the Niger.

-After graduation, Laird joined the family business in Birkenhead where he developed interest in building steamships.
+After graduation, Laird joined the family business in Birkenhead, where he developed an interest in building steamships.